 Upper Mustang Trek

-Trekking in Nepal sing the rhapsodies of exultant nature and pay tribute to the residents of the country who have lived under the same skies with great harmony and mutual respect.
+Trekking in Nepal sings the rhapsodies of exultant nature and pays tribute to the residents of the country who have lived under the same skies with great harmony and mutual respect.
 The wildlife and vegetation with an even more interesting variation of topography add up to make the wonderful country that Nepal is.
-A destination that allures the individuals yearning the paramount of adventures and natural beauty, you are most welcome to the country of the Himalayas.
+A destination that allures the individuals yearning for the paramount of adventures and natural beauty, you are most welcome to the country of the Himalayas.